omelinb/infobot/README.md

 Infobot Test Task
 -----------

-Simple application with users and profiles.
+Simple application that allow create users and edit their profiles.

 System Dependencies